NZR/carpentry-setup/README.md

 Once you have chosen the most suitable repository, import it.
 Don't fork it.

-To import a repository do what you must.
+To import a repository, find the "Import" button, located on the top right of the github page, inside the drop down menu "+".
+Click on the "+", and select "import repository".

 NOTE: you can't rename forked repositories, and we have a strong naming convention for workshop names.